wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.4.4 =
+* Added display of accumulated totals and clearer link display in the Manage Affiliates section.
+WordPress 3.8 compatibility checked.

 = 2.4.3 =
 * WordPress 3.7.1 compatibility checked and some minor fixes and improvements.